Introduction: Zero to One

-Introduction of Zero To One by Peter Thiel and Blake masters
+Book: Zero to One by Peter Thiel & Blake Masters

-Zero to One: Notes on Start-Ups, or How to Build the Future by Peter Thiel & Blake Masters
+Zero to One: Notes on Startups, or How to Build the Future is a 2014 book by the American entrepreneur and investor Peter Thiel co-written with Blake Masters.
+Wikipedia

 - Successfully obey the exponential distribution instead of the normal distribution, and the most successful start-up brings more venture capital returns than the rest.